 What does this tangibly look like with a 1-year-old?

-Distract and Redirect: The key is to focus on what he CAN do, instead of talking about what he can’t do.
+The key is to focus on what he CAN do, instead of talking about what he can’t do.
+Examples:

-- When your child wants to throw a harmful object, replace the item with pom-poms, a balloon or squishy ball, saying, “This is what we can throw.”
-[Image – “Understanding Calm” (Etsy))
+- When your child wants to throw a harmful object, replace the item with pom-poms, a balloon, or a squishy ball, saying, “This is what we can throw.”

 - When he is stuck on something in the house he can’t have, redirect towards something he can play with.
 The more enthusiasm you show for the appropriate object/activity, the more likely he will follow.

 Ie. When he wants to have the remote, saying “Look at this cool shaker over here!” instead of, “No. I told you, you can’t have that remote!”

 2. Use Sign Language to help them communicate their needs

 “Help”, “More”, “Please” and “All done” were the foundation signs we used with our kids between 8-18 months.

 When you notice your child trying to communicate something, give them the sign, as a replacement for screaming or resisting. (https://tinysigns.com/baby-sign-language-tips/) Help the child learn the sign by taking their hands and making the sign motion.

 3. Use “When… Then…” statements as often as possible